Emurgo/yoroi-frontend/docs/specs/code/UNIT_OF_ACCOUNT.md

 - CNY	Chinese yuan renminbi
 - KRW	South Korean won

-These are the currencies supported by https://exchangeratesapi.io/.
-See the Architecture section for details.

 The following cryptos will be supported:
 - BTC
 - ETH